When my dad found out I was an English Major, I received a pissed-off prophecy:

 “Listen to me carefully: a man can leverage money, or a man can leverage time.
 And you need to learn how to make money with your money because Lord knows you won’t be making money with your time.”

 He earmarked a week to yank me out of college to force this education aboard a cruise in the Caribbean.

 “Here’s the deal: I pay for your cruise, you pay for your drinks… and listen to me lecture on the stock market for an hour every day.”

-So it went, and by the third day I had everything I needed to get moving, ticking the basic “To Buy” boxes of my first conviction stock pick.
+So it went, and by the third day I had everything I needed to get started, ticking the basic “To Buy” boxes of the first stock I’d ever own.